Key takeaways:

 To successfully start and run a rubbish removal business, you need to be:

-• Physically strong.
-You’re capable of lifting heavy furniture, appliances, bags of trash, debris, yard waste, and anything else people want to remove from their homes.
+• Physically strong: You’re capable of lifting heavy furniture, appliances, bags of trash, debris, yard waste, and anything else people want to remove from their homes.

-• Focused on customers.
-You know how to communicate clearly with customers, handle conflict, and make sure they’re satisfied at the end of a job. -
+• Focused on customers: You know how to communicate clearly with customers, handle conflict, and make sure they’re satisfied at the end of a job.

-Buying into a franchise usually has a five-figure cost up front.
-However, as a franchisee, you get a recognized brand and access to the company’s systems, processes, training, and support which can help you win clients and earn revenue faster. -
+Yes, it can be a good idea to open a junk removal franchise (like Junk King or College HUNKS Hauling Junk).
+As a franchisee, you get a recognized brand and access to the company’s systems, processes, training, and support which can help you win clients and earn revenue faster.

 Your junk removal business startup cost will be at least $2,000+ (USD).
 This estimate includes costs like:

-• Business license and registration ($75–400 per year)
+• Business license and registration ($75–$400 per year)

 • Junk removal business insurance ($300+ per month)